Disney Princess: Shanghai Disneyland

 A Disney Princess meet-and-greet location called Storybook Court is operational and is located at Enchanted Storybook Castle.

 Hong Kong Disneyland

 Hong Kong Disneyland's Castle of Magical Dreams has a meet-and-greet location being The Royal Reception Hall for the Disney Princesses.

+Aulani

+The Aulani Disney Vacation Club resort at the Ko Olina Resort in Hawaii also hosts Kakamora Chaos with Moana at Aunty's Beach House, its kids club.
+The experience includes traditional Hawaiian children's games as well as the Kakamora Relay from her homeland of Motunui.